Natalee777/Documentation-Test-Task-nobl9/README.md

 ## GitHub login
 Sign in to your [GitHub](https://github.com/login) Account.
 If you’ve never used GitHub before, get a [GitHub](https://github.com) Account.

-Copy and Paste public repository URL into your Browser.
+Copy and Paste public repository URL into your Browser: https://github.com/nobl9/writingtest

 Click the Fork Icon to fork the public repository.